-Overall, our article is the first to uncover the growing importance of campaign spending over the very long run (150 years), to highlight the extent to which it varies over time and space, and to relate these transformations to changes in information technologies, campaigning efforts and characteristics, and electoral environments.
-While we are well aware of the caveats of our empirical analysis, to begin with the fact that we cannot - and do not claim to - fully pinpoint the causal impact of spending, our findings stress the importance of contextual factors in the understanding of whether and how campaigns - and their spending - matter.
-This may have important implications for campaign finance regulations.
+Overall, our article is the first to uncover the growing importance of campaign spending over the very long run (150 years) and to relate these transformations to changes in information technologies, campaigning efforts and characteristics, and to the electoral environments.
+While we are well aware of the caveats of our empirical analysis, to begin with the fact that we cannot - and do not claim to - fully pinpoint the causal impact of spending, our findings stress the importance of contextual factors in the understanding of whether and how electioneering and campaign spending matter.
+We believe this will have to be taken into account in future research, and may have important implications for campaign finance regulations.

 Literature review Our article brings a long-run perspective to two strands of literature.
 The first investigates the relationship between campaign expenditures and votes.
-While its focus has traditionally been on the US (Jacobson, 1978, 1980, 1985, 1990, 2006; Abramowitz, 1988; Green and Krasno, 1988; Gerber, 1998; Levitt, 1994; Stratmann, 2005; Schuster, 2020), a growing set of papers discuss the patterns of spending in other Western democracies (Palda and Palda, 1998; Foucault and François, 2005; Benoit and Marsh, 2008; Da Silveira and De Mello, 2011; Ben-Bassat et al., 2015; François et al., 2016; Avis et al., 2017; Carvalho, 2020).
+While its focus has traditionally been on the US (Jacobson, 1978, 1980, 1985, 1990, 2006; Abramowitz, 1988; Green and Krasno, 1988; Gerber, 1998; Levitt, 1994; Stratmann, 2005; Schuster, 2020), a growing set of papers discuss the patterns of spending in other Western democracies (Palda and Palda, 1998; Foucault and François, 2005; Benoit and Marsh, 2008; Da Silveira and De Mello, 2011; Ben-Bassat et al., 2015; François et al., 2016; Avis et al., 2022).
 Johnston and Pattie (2014) and Bekkouche et al. (2020) focus like us on the UK, but they only consider a subset of recent elections.
 On the contrary, our empirical setting covers more than 150 years of data, which allows us to identify the historical trends in the relationship between money and votes as well as their causes.

-The only other paper studying UK campaign spending over a long time period is Fouirnaies (2021a).
+The only other paper studying UK campaign spending over a long time period is Fournaies

+(2021a).
 Relying on the same data source for expenditures (the Parliamentary Papers), he collected candidates' spending since 1885 and investigates the extent to which the introduction of spending limits has impacted political competition.
 While the research question of our paper - the relationship between campaign spending and votes and the role played by new information technologies - clearly differs from his (the impact of spending limits on electoral competition), we view them as complementary; in particular, our results help to inform the mechanisms behind his finding regarding political selection.
 Furthermore, compared to Fouirnaies' work, we also contribute to the existing literature by providing additional new data.
 On the one hand, we build a rich dataset of constituency-level controls, merging historical census data from different sources.
 On the other hand, we construct a new dataset on candidates' characteristics using biographical data.
 Finally, our data go back to 1857 - when candidates' expenditures were reported for the very first time - while Fouirnaies (2021a) begins his analysis in 1885, with the introduction of spending limits.